 Facebook, Twitter and TikTok feeds.
 Google results and ads.
 Retailer interactions.
 Government services.
 Traffic lights.
 Algorithms control—or at least greatly influence—our daily lives in a huge number of ways.
 The use of algorithms is certainly not new, but corporations and governments rely on them more and more to anticipate our personal decisions and manipulate how and when we consume information and ideas.

-As concerning as that may be (SkyNet comes to mind) there are also a lot of interesting things coming out of the worlds of AI and algorithms.
+But it’s not all bad news.
+There are also a lot of interesting things coming out of the worlds of AI and algorithms, especially in the realm of art.

-I’ve been playing with algorithms and images via DeepArt, which uses algorithms to combine images and art styles.
+I’ve started playing with algorithms and images via DeepArt, which uses algorithms to combine images and art styles.
 It’s a really fun, accessible way to experience some of the magic and wonder of what an algorithm can do.
 Here, I combined a photo of myself and my wonderful pit, Playa, with the style from one of my illustrations.
 Got a few minutes?
-Jump on and play with the platform, too.
+Try creating some art for yourself.
+While DeepArt is now defunct, you can use Prisma for a similar experience.

 Creating Art with Algorithms – Original Images